PARIS21-DATA/gender-data-library-BFA/en/methodology.md

 <br/>Once the documents were collected, a systematic processing phase was initiated to prepare the data for analysis and classification.
 First, the text from each document was extracted.
 If the document was in a scanned format, Optical Character Recognition (OCR) was applied to convert it into machine-readable text.
 After text extraction, the language of each document was detected using a Google's open-source language detection library to facilitate proper classification and subsequent analysis.
 To ensure consistent tracking and management, IDs were generated through hashing of the parsed text for each document, which were then used throughout the subsequent stages to maintain consistency and prevent duplication.
 <br/><br/>

-3. **Duplicates Removal**
+3. **Removal of Duplicates and Unrelated Documents**
-<br/>To avoid redundancy and maintain the quality of the library, duplicate documents were systematically removed.
-IDs were then compared to identify identical documents across the dataset.
+<br/>To avoid redundancy and maintain the quality of the library, duplicate documents and documents not related to Burkina Faso were systematically removed.
+For the duplicate removal, IDs were compared to identify identical documents across the dataset.
 When duplicates were found, only one instance of each document was retained.
-This step was essential to ensure that users would have access to a streamlined and unique set of documents, avoiding confusion and improving search efficiency within the library.
+For the removal of documents not related to Burkina Faso, a document was kept when it either contained 'Burkina Faso' in the title or at least 8 times in the document's text.
+This ensured the country focus throughout the document corpus.
 <br/><br/>

 4. **Description Retrieval**